corbyn-jpg/corbyn-jpg/README.md

 ---

-*This profile showcases my journey as a developing software engineer, highlighting my projects, skills, and passion for creating meaningful digital solutions.*
+*This profile showcases my journey as a developing web designer, highlighting my projects, skills, and passion for creating meaningful digital solutions.*

 </div>